Back to Blog

 Cultural and Communication Alignment

-Beyond time zones, nearshore teams often share cultural reference points with their US counterparts—similar work styles, professional norms, and communication patterns.
-English proficiency among Latin American tech talent is high, particularly among senior engineers with international experience.
-This reduces the communication overhead that can erode velocity in offshore arrangements.
+Beyond time zones, nearshore teams often share cultural reference points with their US counterparts — similar work styles, professional norms, and communication patterns.
+English proficiency among Latin American tech talent is high, particularly among senior engineers with international experience, which reduces the communication overhead that can quietly erode velocity in offshore arrangements.

 Quality and Cost in Balance